MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## How can I use authenticated services from my bot?

-For Azure Active Directory authentication, see the [Add authentication to your bot](v4sdk/bot-builder-authentication.md) tutorial.
+For Entra ID authentication, see the [Add authentication to your bot](v4sdk/bot-builder-authentication.md) tutorial.

 > [!NOTE]
 > If you add authentication and security functionality to your bot, you should ensure that the patterns you implement in your code comply with the security standards that are appropriate for your application.